 Be sure to complete eligibility requirements within the following time frame for admission to:

-- Fall 2014: Complete requirements by the end of the spring 2014 term.
-No summer 2014 coursework will be considered for admission.
+- Fall 2015: Complete all requirements by the end of the spring 2015 term.
+No summer 2015 course work will be considered for admission.

 All upper division transfer students need to meet all the criteria listed below: